-- What do we need in order to coordinate, exchange and synchronize with each other in a goal-oriented way?
+- What do we need to coordinate, exchange and synchronize with each other in a goal-oriented way?

-- What tools do each of us need to do our daily work?
+- What tools does each of us need to do our daily work?
 Which ones are relevant for the team, which ones as extensions for individual team members?

 The focus should be on basic functionalities rather than on the potentially available possibilities.
 You probably want to get up and running quickly, and your team may not have time to learn the basic functionality of new tools.